JVGS1111/news-aggregator-web-app/README.md

-News Agreggator
+## News Aggregator

 ## About

-- [News Agreggator](https://news-aggregator-web-app.vercel.app/) is a project that aggregates news from various places in one place, made with love, nextJs and Tailwindcss.
+- [News Aggregator](https://news-aggregator-web-app.vercel.app/) is a project that aggregates news from various places in one place, made with love, nextJs and Tailwindcss.
 The project has Lint and also uses Prettier to format Tailwindcss classes.
 Install the extensions to get the most out of it.

 ## Getting Started